By: Marilyn L. Davis

-Sometimes two or three ideas are swimming in our minds; each good but fighting with each other for prominence.
-Then there are other ideas that are coming together; ones that only yesterday were percolating; bubbling in that yonder brook manner.
+Sometimes two or three ideas are swimming in our minds, each good but fighting with each other for prominence.
+Then, there are other ideas coming together; only yesterday, they were percolating; bubbling in that yonder brook manner.

 When I engage in productive and creative procrastination, I’ll continue with my source subject and see what great writers, artists, and others have to say.
-I’d like to share some of the excellent water quotes with you from some successful writers and other creative people.
+I want to share some of the excellent water quotes with you from some successful writers and other creative people.
 Perhaps they will inspire you, motivate you, or let you see the power of water and words.

 Stephen King: Author